HoraceHuang-ui/Competizione-Companion/README.md

 - ☑️ Queries multiplayer server list, automatically retrieves and configures ACC Connector to help you connect to the multiplayer server directly when Lobby servers are down.
 - ☑️ Built-in with a comprehensive tutorial for ACC Connector.
 - ☑️ Car setup management: import a setup file by \[selecting the file; dragging and dropping the file; pasting a Setup Code; directly reading game Documents after choosing car and track\].
+- ☑️ Supports importing a folder or a zip file and batch loading setups.
 - ☑️ Compares two setups with clear indications on differences.
 - ☑️ Supports sharing a setup via a Setup Code.
 - ☑️ Offers comprehensive summay, effects on increase/decrease, and general suggestions for each setup parameter, helping those who want to improves further to step forward.
 Technical support from DEA @AlvinW52610.